blakesmods/web/apps/web/content/docs/1.21/ironjetpacks/jetpack-json.md

 ::u-badge{label="Required"}
 ::

-The color of the jetpack and related items as an integer.
-This color should be a HEX value.
+The color of the jetpack and related items as a HEX value.
 ```json
 {
   "color": "41f384"